drivet/website/content/drafts/intro-to-indie-web.md

 Google's control, the idea that you couldn't use that account to send emails to someone who uses, say, [ProtonMail][7], is absurd.

 So...why can't social networking work like that?
-Good question.
+It's a good question.

 ## Enter the IndieWeb